 To confirm eligibility please follow the link below:

-For those that are not eligible for the 30 hours funded childcare we offer nursery sessions at the rate of £5 per 3 hour session
+For those that are not eligible for the 30 hours funded childcare we offer full days at the rate of £5 per 3 hour nursery session

 If your child was born between 1st September 2013 and 31st August 2014 they are due to start in the Reception class at a primary school from September 2018.
 The closing date for applications was 15th January 2018.